 All of the above entities are registered with the Information Commissioners Office (ICO) as Data Controllers.
 Each firms’ entry can be searched at: https://ico.org.uk/esdwebpages/search

 The Bridging Group Ltd is a bridging lender who provides short term loans which are unregulated.
 Bridging loans are generally for 12 months or less in duration.
 These loans can be provided on a first or second charge basis on the property.

 Our registration number with the FCA is 911250.
 Its registration number with the Information Commissioner’s Office is: ZA471208

 WHAT DATA WE COLLECT

-Data collected through our contact form(s) (on the website and/or through Facebook lead generation):
+Data collected through our contact form(s) (on the website and/or through Facebook or LinkedIn lead generation):

 Data collected through loan application form (needed to underwrite your loan application):